MinKhantKyawSwar/Ecommerce-Travel-Website-with-React-My-SQL-and-Php/README.txt

 # React and PHP Project

 This read me file contains all the necessary information such as installations and set up a web application built using React for the frontend and PHP for the backend.

+To start the E-commerce site to work, first start the XAMPP and run a php file of your choice from the backend.
+Then, open terminal and type
+	cd frontend
+	npm install
+	npm run dev
+Before running those commend it is require to install node in your PC.
 Follow the guide below to set up the project and resolve common issues.

 ## Table of Contents